 Can I maximise the size of the map I see on the screen?

-Use the 'Toggle full screen' button in the top menu bar of the mapping application.
-Alternatively, on most browsers there is a simple and quick way to expand your browser display with a one key press.
+Use the 'Go full screen' button in the top menu bar of the mapping application.
+Alternatively, on most desktop browsers there is a simple and quick way to expand your browser display with one key press.
 Find the key labelled F11.
 (You will find it on the very top row of your keyboard).
 F keys are normally labelled F1 through F12.
-F11 is your current target.
-Hit the key and the browser window will go full screen.
+Press the F11 key and the browser window will go full screen.
 Press F11 again to return to the normal browser window.

-When I click the Print button, nothing happens.
+When I click the Create and Download Map button in the Print window, nothing happens.
 What's wrong?

-Sometimes, because of the number of users requesting PDF files, print fails to work.
+Sometimes, because of the number of users requesting PDF files at one time, print fails to work.
 Wait a few minutes and try again.

 Why can't I produce maps as PDFs larger than A3 size?

-It takes quite a lot of computer processing time to create maps large than A3 in size and typically browsers time out before the file is created.
-We are considering some kind of email delivery mechanism by which a request is made for a PDF file and a link is emailed to you when the file is ready.
-This won't be available for some months.
+It takes quite a lot of computer processing time to create maps larger than A3 in size and typically browsers timeout before the file has been created.

 Will my browser be able to view this site?

-The S-map Online website has been designed for and tested against standards compliant browsers from various software providers (Google Chrome, Firefox and Safari) and we also support Internet Explorer 11 (Internet Explorer 10 should work but is not guaranteed).
-Older versions of Internet Explorer are no longer supported by MicroSoft and, because they do not support all of the required standards, will not be able to access all of the site's functionality.
+The S-map Online website has been designed for and tested against standards compliant browsers from various software providers and on common tablet and smart phone devices.
+Older browsers that do not support all of the required standards may not be able to access all of the site's functionality.
 We recommend that, where possible, you use Firefox or Chrome.